mike-ess/rpi-ser2sock/README.md

 # rpi-ser2sock

-Code for building a Docker image, intended for running ser2sock utility on a Raspberry Pi.
+A Docker image, intended for running ser2sock utility on a Raspberry Pi.

 The ser2sock utility allows sharing of a serial device over a TCP/IP network.